Christine Lampard

-Christine Louise Lampard (née Bleakley, born 2 February 1979) is a Northern Irish broadcaster.
-She has presented various television programmes with Adrian Chiles, such as The One Show (2007–2010) and Daybreak (2010–11), while with Phillip Schofield she has presented Dancing on Ice (2012–14) and This Morning (2013–16).
+Christine Louise Lampard (née Bleakley, born 2 February 1979) is a Northern Irish television presenter.
+She has presented various television programmes with Adrian Chiles, such as The One Show (2007–2010) and Daybreak (2010–2011), while with Phillip Schofield she has presented Dancing on Ice (2012–2014) and This Morning (2013–2016, 2023).
 Lampard has also presented factual series for ITV including Off The Beaten Track (2013) and Wild Ireland (2015).
 Since 2016 she has been a presenter of the ITV lunchtime chat show Loose Women.

 Early life

 Christine Bleakley was born in Daisy Hill Hospital, Newry, and grew up in Newtownards.
 She has a younger sister, Nicola.
 She started her television career as a runner and then trained to become a floor manager while studying for her A-Levels at Bloomfield Collegiate School in Ballyhackamore, Belfast.
 She continued to work at BBC NI while studying for a politics degree at Queen's University, Belfast.
 However, she did not complete her degree course, and instead moved into television work full-time.